rickyHong/Vocab-Expansion-LLAMA-Wiki/Training-Details.md

 ### Experimental Setups

+The followings are experimental setups for basic 7B model.
+More details should refer to our [technical report](https://arxiv.org/abs/2304.08177).

 | Settings          | Pre-training Stage One | Pre-training Stage Two | Instruction Fine-tuning |
 | :----------------------- | :--------------------: | :--------------------: | :---------------------: |
 | Batch Size               |          1024          |          1024          |           512           |